Cosmic-Ray Physics at the South Pole: Acknowledgements

-The concept of constructing a high-energy air-shower array at the South Pole stemmed from claims made by the Kiel group for the detection of gamma-rays of around $1\,\rm{PeV}$ from Cygnus X-3, an X-ray binary \cite{Samorski:1983zm}.
+The concept of constructing a high-energy air-shower array at the South Pole stemmed from claims made by a group at the University of Kiel in Germany for the detection of gamma-rays of around $1\,\rm{PeV}$ from Cygnus X-3, an X-ray binary, with a local experiment~\cite{Samorski:1983zm}.
 This result was apparently confirmed by the Haverah Park group \cite{Lloyd-Evans:1983olz}.
 Signals displaying the $4.8\,\rm{h}$ periodicity of the source, as seen at $1\,\rm{PeV}$, had previously been reported at $1\,\rm{TeV}$ using air-Cherenkov telescopes \cite{Danaher:1981}.
 Subsequently, other groups reported detections at about $1\,\rm{PeV}$ from several different X-ray binaries, including Hercules X-1.
 In 1986, Hillas pointed out that if such objects were indeed PeV sources then it would be optimal to search for them at sites in the Southern Hemisphere, as more lay in directions towards the galactic centre \cite{Hillas:1986}.
 He argued that the South Pole was a particularly advantageous site with the atmospheric depth of about $690\,\rm{g/cm}^{2}$ allowing a low energy threshold for shower arrays, and with potential sources visible for $24$ hours each day at a constant elevation.
 The downside is that South Pole is a location with a harsh environment.

 There were already strong links between people in the Bartol Research Institute, University of Delaware, and in the Department of Physics at the University of Leeds.
 Tom Gaisser had visited Leeds on several occasions and had collaborated with Michael Hillas, while he and Martin Pomerantz both had a strong personal relationship with Alan Watson, the head of the Haverah Park team.
 Accordingly, in mid-1986, a Bartol-Leeds collaboration was formed to operate an air-shower array at the South Pole, the \emph{South Pole Air Shower} \emph{Experiment} (SPASE, later re-named SPASE-1).